Are you looking to shred the slopes this winter? Good news: You don’t have to go too far!

 Carrabassett Valley, Maine

-Sugarloaf is the biggest ski area in all of New England, featuring over 1,000 acres and 162 trails.
+Sugarloaf is the biggest ski area in all of New England, featuring more than 1,000 acres and 162 trails.
 Intermediate to experienced snowboarders and skiers will love the lift-serviced above-treeline experience at the Snowfields and the rugged snowcat-serviced Burnt Mountain Cat Skiing.
 There are also six terrain parks for freestylers.
 Beginners won’t feel left out, though.
 In addition to snowboarding and skiing classes, Sugarloaf offers a range of beginner-level trails and parks.
 There’s also lots of other winter activities, like snowshoeing, cross-country skiing, ice skating, fat biking, ski biking and Nordic skiing.

 Sunday River is about two hours away from Sugarloaf, and almost as big!
 It boasts eight peaks and seven terrain parks for skiers and snowboarders to choose from.
 The best part?
 All eight peaks are open to snowboarding.
 Don’t get intimidated, though.
 This is an incredibly beginner-friendly resort, with a SnowSports School that offers lessons in snowboarding, skiing and ski biking.
 Sunday River also features Nordic skiing, snowshoeing, snow tubing, dog sledding and even ice climbing.
 That’s a lot of different ways to get cold.

 Nestled in the picturesque Berkshires, Jiminy Peak offers 45 trails and three terrain parks for winter sports.
 Check out the twisting mountain coaster, snowshoeing trails and massive fire pit.
 One of the coolest things about Jiminy Peak is its commitment to sustainability – it even has its own wind turbine!